Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Results

-In the setting with hard-negatives, all methods struggle to identify novel relation classes, highlighting the difficulty of discovering novel classes among instances with \textit{no relation}.
-We attribute the lower overall performance between ReTACRED and TACRED to TACRED's wrong labeling problem ~\cite{Stoica2021ReTACREDAS}.
-Notably, the drop in performance between FewRel without and with hard-negatives is relatively small.
-We attribute this to the fact that since FewRel has no annotated hard-negatives, we artificially augment the data with the set of hard negatives from ReTACRED (see Appendix \ref{sec:appendix_data_splits} for more details).
-The models can leverage the slight difference between the distribution of hard-negatives in this setting, reducing the task's difficulty.
-These results highlight the importance of future RE dataset creation efforts to annotate hard-negatives.
+The relatively small drop in performance of all models between FewRel with and without negative instances can be attributed to FewRel lacking annotated negative instances, so we artificially augment the data with negatives from ReTACRED.
+We posit that the models can exploit the slight difference in the distribution of the augmented negative instances, thus reducing the task’s difficulty.
+These results emphasize the importance of future RE dataset creation efforts in annotating negative instances.